Corin R. Swift

 Counseling

-• Advised on internal review and regulatory reporting relating to disclosure issues including prospectus delivery, confirmation delivery, and disclosure content.
+- Institutional and retail broker-dealers on supervisory processes and self-reporting relating to disclosure issues including prospectus delivery, confirmation delivery, and disclosure content.

-*Some of the above matters were handled by Corin prior to joining Sidley.
+Some of the above matters were handled prior to joining Sidley.

 Community Involvement